-Jesus, knowing that the Father had given all things into his hands, and that he had come forth from God, and was going back to God; Rose from supper and laid aside his garments; and taking a towel, He girded himself about.
-Then He poured water into the basin, and began to wash the disciples’ feet, and to wipe them with the towel with which he was girded.
+Jesus, knowing that the Father had given all things into his hands and that he had come forth from God, and was going back to God; Rose from supper and laid aside his garments; and taking a towel, He girded himself about.
+Then He poured water into the basin, and began to wash the disciples’ feet and to wipe them with the towel with which he was girded.
 John 13:3-5 NASB

 I was reminded of this scripture as I trimmed Mother’s toenails.
 I hate doing it and usually delay it too long.
-As care-givers for loved-ones with dementia we will be called to be a humble servant.
+As caregivers for loved ones with dementia, we will be called to be a humble servant.
 We may clean dentures or brush someone else’s teeth.
 We will, probably, help them bathe and get dressed.
 Some of us will deal with cleaning urine and feces.

 It reminds me of the time I volunteered to pick up a group of pre-teen boys from church camp.
-Upon arriving, I learned the camp had a water line malfunction during the week and was operating on limited water; therefore, the administrators made bathing optional.
-None of the dozen boys showered the entire six days of camp and they thought it was the best camp ever.
+Upon arriving, I learned the campground had a water line malfunction during the week and was operating on limited water; therefore, the administrators made bathing optional.
+None of the dozen boys showered the entire six days of camp, and they thought it was the best camp ever.
 Imagine the smell of the children who played in the summer heat for a week without bathing.
 I drove home with the windows open.

-© Copyright Ronald Milburn 2018
+© Copyright 2018 Ronald Milburn